jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Direct-Connect.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Direct Connection Service -> Direct Connection -> Physical Connection”.
+2. Click the navigation bar on the left side, select "Direct Connection Service -> Direct Connection -> Physical Connection".

-3. Go to the list or details of Physical Connection, and click “Delete”.
+3. Go to the list or details of Physical Connection, and click "Delete".
 Only the physical connection that has not been used to create the Private Virtual Interface can be deleted.
 After the physical connection is deleted, if you need to use the Direct Connection Service again, you need to apply for a new physical connection.

 After the Physical Connection is deleted through the JD Cloud Console/Open API, the physical port of the JD Cloud routing device will be released immediately, but you need to contact the operator/partner for physical link removal.
 JD Cloud will cooperate.